PyDataKL/pydatakl.github.io/content/posts/speaker-spotlight_dr-vinod-ramachandran/index.md

 ---

-Following up from our webinar Data Science Journeys, we're putting together a series of articles where we ask the panelists a series of questions that could not make it into the webinar.
+Following up from our webinar Data Science Journeys, we're putting together a series of articles where we ask the panelists questions from our community that could not make it into the webinar.
 Enjoy!

 ## The speaker